 Finally, the entorhinal cortex (Brodmann 28) is made up of the anterior pole of the parahippocampal gyrus and the uncus and is preceded by the gyrus semilunaris.
 This cortex extends rostrocaudally from the anterior amygdala to parts of the hippocampal formation.
 It is a direct recipient of afferents stimulation from the olfactory bulb.
 The entorhinal cortex is histologically divided into six layers based on their cellularity.

-The hypothalamus is diencephalic region in the third ventricle situated caudal to the hypothalamic sulcus and the thalamus.
+The hypothalamus is a diencephalic region in the third ventricle situated caudal to the hypothalamic sulcus and the thalamus.
 It is involved in sexual arousal, emotional response, endocrine regulation, sexual development, thermoregulation, regulation of satiety and hunger, and is also involved in osmoregulation.
 It not only feeds information into the limbic system, but it serves as its final output.
 The hippocampohypothalamic fibers connect the hippocampus with the mammillary bodies via the fornix.

 This pathway serves as the major output of the limbic system.
 There are also amygdalohypothalamic fibers that journey from the amygdaloid complex, travels caudal to the lentiform nucleus via the stria terminalis and enters the hypothalamus.
-There are several nuclei that make up the hypothalamus (see article on The Hypothalamus).
+There are several nuclei that make up the hypothalamus.
 The preoptic, dorsomedial, lateral, and ventromedial nuclei are examples of hypothalamic nuclei that are closely related to the limbic system.
 The preoptic nucleus regulates the secretion of gonadotropin releasing hormone (GnRH), which is important for sexual development.
 The lateral nucleus modulates the feeding impulse (lesions associated with this nucleus has been associated with anorexia nervosa), while the dorsomedial and ventromedial nuclei are involved in the regulation of satiety, fear and sexual activity.
 Destruction of these regions in lab rats has resulted in obesity.

-Other Components of the Limbic System
+Other components of the limbic system

 The alveus is a thin veil of white matter covering the hippocampus, deep to the ependymal layer.
-The nerve fibers traveling through the alveus from the cornu ammonis unite on the medial surface to for the fimbria of the hippocampus.
-The fimbria continues their journey superomedially and become the fimbria of the fornix as the hippocampus terminates and the fornix begins at ventral to the splenium of the corpus callosum.
+The nerve fibers traveling through the alveus from the cornu ammonis unite on the medial surface to form the fimbria of the hippocampus.
+The fimbria continues their journey superomedially and become the fimbria of the fornix as the hippocampus terminates and the fornix begins ventrally to the splenium of the corpus callosum.

-The lateral septal nucleus (recipient of most afferent stimuli) is found in the central group, while the dorsal septal nucleus resides in the dorsal group.
+The lateral septal nucleus (recipient of most afferent stimuli) is found in the ventral group, while the dorsal septal nucleus resides in the dorsal group.
 The nucleus of the diagonal band of Broca and the medial septal nucleus reside in the medial group and the triangular septal and fimbrial nuclei reside in the caudal group.
 The septum also communicates with the limbic system via the precommisural fornix (anterior fibers of the fornix).